Skip to main content

 Additional guidelines:

-• Applicants are not eligible for funding in consecutive years; rather, each applicant may only receive funding every other year at most.
-For example, if an applicant was awarded funding for a university project in 2022, they are not eligible to receive funding again until 2024.
+• Applicants are not eligible for funding in consecutive years.
+For example, if your college/university received funding in 2023, you are not eligible to receive funding until 2025.

-• Indirect/overhead costs will be considered up to a maximum of 10% of overall program budget
+• Indirect/overhead costs will be considered up to 10% of overall budget.

 Funding exclusions